sanscript-tech/hacking-tools-scripts/CONTRIBUTING.md

 **Here are some guidelines you need to follow for contributions.**

 - Please **register** for the event to contribute and join our slack channel  **(_mandatory_)**.
 You will receive a confirmation mail and link for joining slack channel through the mail.
+- Please **specify your full name** on your GitHub profile for review.
 - Each participant will be assigned **2 issues (max)** at a time to work.
 - Participants have **7 days** to complete issues.
 - Participants have to **comment on issues** they would like to work on, and mentors will assign you.